 Communicating Complex Looks With Other Departments

-In a future blog post we will discuss how looks that utilize the mentioned grading nodes can easliy be shared with colleagues – no matter if they use Pomfort applications or third party software products.
+In Part 2 we will discuss how looks that utilize the mentioned grading nodes can easily be shared with colleagues – no matter if they use Pomfort applications or third party software products.

 The new powerful color grading tools in Livegrade and Silverstack Lab enable DITs and dailies operators to create and maintain the DP’s intended look fast and easily, and at the same time more precisely.
 The DP’s creativity is no longer limited when it comes to look creation for on-set preview and dailies creation.